suhlig/agent-e5573/README.markdown

 1. Provide data to the [Telegraf exec plugin](https://community.influxdata.com/t/data-collection-question-best-way-to-feed-from-a-stats-catcher/11964)
 1. Act as Prometheus exporter and use the [Telegraf Prometheus plugin](https://community.influxdata.com/t/own-telegraf-plugin-need-to-scrape-metrics-from-prometheus-clients/11878)

 Since we do not publish more than once a minute, the granularity of systemd timers or cron seems to be sufficient.
+And it helps keeping things simple.

+# Development

+1. Set the following environment variables:

+    ```command
+    $ export AGENT_E5573_HOST=pi.example.com # where the agent will be running
+    $ export INFLUXDB_URL=https://influxdb.example.com:443 # where to push data
+    $ export INFLUXDB_PASSWORD="t0ps3cr3t" # top secret
+    ```

+1. Optionally, if your target system is a Raspberry Pi <= 3, set the following variables on the build machine:

+    ```command
+    $ export GOOS=linux
+    $ export GOARCH=arm
+    $ export GOARM=5
+    ```

+1. Run the `setup` script once:

+    ```command
+    $ scripts/setup
+    ```

+1. Run this combination of scripts in order to `build`, `deploy` and `run` the agent:

+    ```command
+    $ scripts/build && scripts/deploy && scripts/run
+    ```

+    If you want to iterate quickly and build, deploy and run on each save, run `scripts/watch`.

+1. Optionally, improve the code and supply a pull request.